 I am a PhD candidate at the University of California, Davis.
-My main fields of specialization are development economics, applied econometrics, and behavioral economics.
-My current research focuses on the bi-directional relationship between poverty and mental health and how it may play a role in prolonging poverty spells and lowering resilience.
+My fields of specialization are development economics, applied econometrics, and behavioral economics.
+My current research focuses on the bi-directional relationship between poverty and mental health and how it may affect poverty dynamics and play a role in prolonging poverty spells and lowering resilience.
 I will be on the job market Fall 2018.

 Prior to joining the PhD program, I attained a Master of Public Policy from Georgetown University in 2010 after which I was a researcher in the Labor and Social Protection Unit at the World Bank.